jamalahmedmaaz/osj-code/april-2012/article.md

     431,433,439,443,449,457,461,463,467,479,487,491,499,503,509,
     521,523,541]

-For completeness, we can now define the `nthPrime` function used earlier on top of our `primes` list:
+For completeness, we can now define the `nthPrime` function we used earlier, using our `primes` list:

     nthPrime = (!!) primes

-The `!!` function is the list index function taking the list to index as its first argument and index itself as the second argument.
+The `!!` function is the list index function taking the list to index as its first argument and the index itself as the second argument.
 The `nthPrime` function is simply a partial application of `!!` with `primes` as the first argument.